-We have prepared the description of Benefit Plan Administrative Services, Inc.'s (BPAS or service organization), a wholly owned subsidiary of Community Bank System, Inc., Plan Administration and Recordkeeping Service entitled, "System Description Provided by Benefit Plan Administrative Services, Inc." for processing user entities' transactions throughout the period November 1, 2020 to October 31, 2021 (description), for user entities of the system during some or all of the period November 1, 2020 to October 31, 2021, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by the subservice organization and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.
+We have prepared the description of Benefit Plan Administrative Services, Inc.'s (BPAS or service organization), a wholly owned subsidiary of Community Bank System, Inc., Plan Administration and Recordkeeping Service entitled, "System Description Provided by Benefit Plan Administrative Services, Inc." throughout the period November 1, 2022 to October 31, 2023 (description), for user entities of the system during some or all of the period November 1, 2022 to October 31, 2023, and their auditors who audit and report on such user entities' financial statements or internal control over financial reporting and have a sufficient understanding to consider it, along with other information, including information about controls implemented by the subservice organization and user entities of the system themselves, when assessing the risks of material misstatement of user entities' financial statements.